+Many brides now consider ways to preserve wedding dresses using services like that of Affordable Preservation.
 Whether or not you want to save your wedding dress for your daughter, another special family member or just keep it for memory’s sake, it’s important to preserve it correctly.
-Here are some tips on how to properly preserve wedding dresses.
+Here are some tips on how to properly preserve your wedding dress.

 Having the Dress Cleaned